wkumari/draft-wkumari-dnsop-extended-error/README.md

    [RFC8094].
 An attacker (e.g a MITM or malicious recursive server) could insert an extended error response into untrusted data -- although ideally clients and resolvers would not trust any unauthenticated information.
+As such, EDE content should be treated only as diagnostic information and MUST NOT alter DNS protocol processing.
 Until all DNS answers are authenticated via DNSSEC or the other mechanisms mentioned above, there are some tradeoffs.
 As an example, an attacker who is able to insert the DNSSEC Bogus Extended Error into a DNS message could instead simply reply with a fictitious address (A or AAAA) record.
 Note that DNS Response Codes (RCODEs) also contain no authentication and can be just as easily manipulated.

 7. Acknowledgements